CRMPickers logoCRMPickers

 Pricing

-Salesforce - CRM-first entry point
+Salesforce - Salesforce CRM entry

 $25/user/mo

-NetSuite CRM - Suite-first entry point
+NetSuite CRM - NetSuite CRM entry

 $99/user/mo